 It’s not like becoming a doctor.
 A doctor faces years and years of training, then is strictly to regulated by a governing body once they start treating real live people.

 Yet qualifying to become a personal trainer takes no more than a long weekend and a 6-week course.
 You’re not treating real live people in the same way as a doctor, but you are certainly treating live people, and what you know and what you do matters.

 Doctors keep people alive.
 But personal trainers help people feel more alive.
 Which means that the barrier to entry to help people – to really help people – is accessible to anyone with a gym habit, a big heart and some tenacity.

 Your clients don’t really care about your qualifications.
 Nor will they ask.

-It’s like this: your client has a long standing problem.
+It’s like this: your client has a long-standing problem.
 Everything else has failed.
-They want you to provide a solution, not provide a glossy piece of paper saying you can provide them a solution.
+They want you to provide a solution, not provide a glossy piece of paper saying you can provide them with a solution.
 In this game, it’s about results.
 Mother wants to wear her dress.

 When was the last time you asked your doctor or dentist what qualifications they had?
 Sir, I need to see your notarised degree.
 Nah, they just rocked up all confident in a white coat.
 You took it as so, and let them get on with the business of solving your problem.